 I think the biggest culprit is the room system.
 Every map tells the same story on repeat – enter a room, the doors ahead are locked, fight wave after wave of bad guys to proceed.
 They teleport in, so you never know what’s next or how many are coming.
 Six waves is not uncommon, with final “boss-ish” areas easily doubling that.
 Since you cannot play with weaker, offline enemies, missions literally drag on for hours as you wander through enormous levels with these same repeating enemy waves, broken up only by finding your limited inventory has filled up and you need to teleport home to sell it off.

 Groups make much quicker work of these rooms, but if you can’t find anyone to join you, it can be a painful commitment.
-Only a handful of side missions give you an AI partner to work with, and none of the main story missions do.
+Only a handful of side missions give you an AI partner to work with, while none of the main story missions do.
 The online nature means you can’t stop without losing all your mission progress, and there’s no way to continue a mission if you leave it.
 If you’re out, you have to replay it from the start.
 I can’t imagine trying to do this while tying up your phone line, with the ever-present threat of a disconnect looming over hours of struggle.
-At least there’s no penalty for death in this version, as there is on consoles, or dropped items at the spot where you died.
+At least there’s no penalty for death in this version, as there is on consoles.

 Then there are the missions that time you.
 They’re luckily rare, but not finishing them in time means you have to play the entire mission over again.
 Special hate is reserved for mission 3-2.
-You fight through to the end when – surprise! – the reliable teleporter technology you’ve been using this entire time suddenly stops working and you have to run to a specific point to escape.
-You’re given 5 minutes to sprint through a short section of extra facility.
-This section uses a system of locks and warp gates, including ones that warp you back to the start of the area, to ensure this will take far more than five minutes if you’re going in blind.
-The only way to find where the warp gates go is to try them, and mentally mark off the ones that warp you back to start.
-I played this one at least five times before I finally trial-and-errored my way into the solution, and it was the first time playing PSO that I definitely wasn’t having any fun.
+You fight through to the end when – surprise! – the reliable teleporter technology you’ve been using this entire time suddenly stops working and you have 5 minutes to run to a specific point to escape.
+You have to try multiple warp gates to find the ones that move you ahead, while the wrong gates send you back to the start of the area.
+I played this entire level at least five times before I finally trial-and-errored my way into the solution for this little end section.
+I don’t see how it’s possible to pass this without wasting hours of restarts.
+It was the first time playing PSO that I definitely wasn’t having any fun.

 Also owing to the tougher foes, the earliest levels are much more difficult that you might expect.
 Your defense and accuracy stats suck ass as a new character – even if you’re playing a character matched to the gear you’re using.
 My Ranger regularly missed his shots until enemies were right on top of him, and my Hunter would whiff his sword right through them.
 You’re at the mercy of random numbers, without stats high enough to mitigate them yet.
-Cue lots of Benny Hill running around the rooms, chased by groups of enemies that could floor me with one claw swing, hoping to be able to strike (and miss, natch) and start running again without losing half my health.
+Cue lots of Benny Hill running around the rooms, chased by groups of enemies that could floor me with one claw swing.
 In multiplayer, you could at least thrash enemies focused on someone else.
 Alone, they’re all targeting you.

-As mentioned, there are four difficulty levels.
+There are four difficulty levels.
 Oddly, any progress only counts for the difficulty level you played in.
 Story-linked missions must be played in linear order, so you’re locked out of selecting or joining any mission ahead of where you left off.
-This means that even if you completed a mission on Normal, you’ll have to play its prerequisites first again if you want to play it on Hard.
+This means that even if you completed a mission on Normal, you’ll have to play its prerequisites again if you want to play it on Hard.
 This makes for a real conflict if you don’t want to play every mission in the game four times.
 It also left me finishing Episode 1 way overleveled for Episode 2 on Normal, but fairly underleveled for Episode 2 on Hard – forcing me to either grind elsewhere or start an Episode 1 Hard mode run.
 This isn’t fun, considering I would happily never play many of those missions solo again.
-It almost encourages you to wait to play all the content until you hit the highest difficulty (Ultimate), but again, you wouldn’t be able to join lower difficulty missions if you wanted to help someone out.
+It almost encourages you to wait to play all the content until you hit the highest difficulty (Ultimate), so you can join all the end-game players.
+But again, you wouldn’t be able to join lower difficulty missions if you wanted to help someone out.

-Surprisingly, some of the best stories can be found in the side missions, and these are the only ones in Blue Burst that cannot be played in multiplayer.
+Surprisingly, some of the best stories can be found in the side missions, which are the only ones in Blue Burst that cannot be played in multiplayer.
 When setting up a game, you can opt to change the mode to “One Person.”
 Doing so unlocks additional Hunter’s Guild missions that introduce reoccurring characters and additional intrigue happening aboard Pioneer 2.
 Many of these are surprisingly good.
 There’s multiple missions with an android who works for a lab doing some kind of mysterious research project.
 You’ll help a girl receiving internet messages from her e-boyfriend down on the planet, who is absolutely not leading us into a trap.
 You’ll mess around with a shrink ray.
-You’ll help an aged Hunter who is 1,000 away from his goal of slaying 100,000 monsters, before he literally dies in 30 minutes.
+You’ll help an aged Hunter who is 1,000 kills away from his goal of slaying 100,000 monsters, before he dies in exactly 30 minutes.
 There’s a good balance of drama, humor, and clever ideas here, and it make no sense that you can’t play these cooperatively.
-Maybe it has something to do with the AI characters that can accompany you, as these are the only missions where you’ll have computer controlled help.

 Phantasy Star Online is in a strange limbo in 2020.
 I should first say that I am delighted I got the chance to play it and am exceedingly grateful for all the work that’s been put into making it available, updated, and supported for free.
 That said, it’s going to take a certain kind of player to break into it now that player counts are relatively low and it lacks the polished intuitiveness of modern games.
 If you’re lucky enough to bring a friend (or 3!) your squad will probably have a grand old time ripping through all the content together.
 If you’re alone, well, you’re going to need to be a bit more aggressively social than you might expect.
 I’m currently stuck on a timed mission in Episode 2 that I’m not sure my character will ever be able to finish on their own, but I’d rather work on a different character than simply ask for help.
 In that regard, PSO is really not for me.